Assault & Battery Attorney in Honolulu

 Hawaii has consolidated assault and battery into the following offenses:

 - Assault in the first degree — Intentionally or knowingly causing serious bodily injury to another person

 - Assault in the second degree — Intentionally or knowingly causing substantial bodily injury, recklessly causing serious or substantial bodily injury or intentionally or knowingly causing bodily with the use of a dangerous weapon

 - Assault in the third degree — Intentionally, knowingly or recklessly causing bodily injury or negligently causing bodily injury through the use of a dangerous weapon

 - Defense of others

 Contact an Attorney With A Proven Track Record of Success

+For years, Myles S. Breiner Attorney at Law has represented clients involved in violent crimes.
+Assault cases can range from serious offenses stemming from organized crime activity to minor acts such as kids fighting with each other.
+If you have been accused of a crime, count on us to provide a strong defense.
 At Myles S. Breiner Attorney at Law, we represent clients from all the Hawaiian Islands.
 Our office is conveniently located in Honolulu.
 We are available 24 hours per day, seven days per week and offer flexible payment plans.